In the current climate of festivals in Australia, there are literally thousands of one-day, weekend and week-long music festivals popping up.

 Beechworth Celtic Festival, Beechworth Victoria

-A ‘true country Celtic festival which incorporates all facets of community involvement’, the Beechworth Celtic Festival runs 8-10 November, in North East Victoria.
+A true Celtic festival which incorporates all facets of community involvement’, the Beechworth Celtic Festival is held in North Victoria, on 8-10 November.

 General Admission tickets for the Festival start from $20 per person.